fabian819/DSF/midterm_project/tasks.md

+##### Task 3
+1. The training set is the part of the data that is used to train the model.
+In the case of the kinase data we used 70% of the data, which means the training set contains about 125'000 datapoints.
+2. The kinase dataset only contains the IC50 value and not the pIC50 value.
+Therefore to use the data with the code from the tutorial, the pIC50 value has to be calculated first.
+Since the dataset contains entries where the IC50 is zero, taking the log results in an infinite value.
+These were dropped before training the model.
+3. The test set in our case consists of the 30% of the data we did not use to train the data.
+Test sets are used to evaluate the performance of the trained model by comparing the predicted values to the actual values in the test set.
+There are also validation sets, which are used to tune the hyperparamters of a given model.
+In our case we did not use a validation set.
+4. See the .ipynb file.

 ##### Task 5

 1. Ubelix is the high performance computing (HPC) cluster at the University of Bern.
 It consists of around 320 compute nodes.
 These computational resources can be used by students and employees for theses, projects, research etc.